Even a cursory glance at the papers can reveal a lot of conflicting information about the UK property market.

-The chances are you have more important things to do than trawl through every house price index over the past month so luckily we’ve done it for you.
+The chances are you have more important things to do than trawl through every house price index over the past month so luckily the Homeowner's Homeowners Alliance has done it for you.

-The Homeowners Alliance House Price Watch looks at all of the information from the various indices out there to give you one easy to digest round-up of everything you need to know.
+The House Price Watch looks at all of the information from the various indices out there to give you one easy to digest round-up of everything you need to know.

-House prices are up on average 0.4% in the past month, however, the pace of average annual house price growth continues to slow to 3.1%.
+House prices are up (0.2%) on average in the past month and the average annual rate of house price growth slows to 2.6%.

 What’s happening in your area?